 Assessments will be used to judge the impact of the curriculum and then to target interventions towards all students (but in particular the disadvantaged students) that are not making the desired progress.
-Our intention is that all students are able to read to an age-appropriate level and are fluent to ensure they can access the curriculum and make expected progress.
-Failure to do so will lead to students being incapable of accessing the next stage of the curriculum and falling behind their peers.
 System leaders identify through assessments and data students for wave 2 interventions outside of the classroom.
 System leaders and directors ensure that:

-- The curriculum is designed to provide high challenge to all students and build upon prior knowledge and learning through a progressive 5 year curriculum - Data is inputted accurately and efficiently to allow system leaders and SLT to analyse and identify students for intervention.
-This data is shared with all stakeholders so that all are aware of students identified, their areas of weakness and the progress achieved from these interventions. - The progress data is swiftly shared with appropriate members of staff to ensure that the quality of education the disadvantaged students receive is maintained at a high level.
-All students, particularly disadvantaged pupils and those with SEND will achieve well in national tests.
+- The curriculum is designed to provide high challenge to all students and build upon prior knowledge and learning through a progressive 5-year curriculum - Data is inputted accurately and efficiently to allow system leaders and SLT to analyse and identify students for intervention.
+This data is shared with all stakeholders so that all are aware of students identified, their areas of weakness and the progress achieved from these interventions.

+The progress data is swiftly shared with appropriate members of staff to ensure that the quality of education the disadvantaged students receive is maintained at a high level